BoHsunHuang/Real-Time_Frequency_Moment_Estimation_on_FPGA/network_trace/README.md

 # Traffic Traces Preparation
+Due to copyright issues and the size of the trace file, the traffic traces are not available in Github.
+They need to be prepared by the users.
 ## MAWI Traffic Traces
 The traffic trace (202201101400) used for the ccan anomaly detection is available in the MAWI traffic archive. <br> (https://mawi.wide.ad.jp/mawi/samplepoint-F/2022/202201101400.html)